Meet Debby Gies from D.G. Kaye

 - What platform do you use and why?

 I am self-hosted on WordPress.Org.
 When I began blogging in early 2013 I started on free WordPress.com and within the year I learned about marketing and self-publishing and why it was best to own my own blog if I was going to publish books.
-There were many reasons, but mostly the thought of something happening down the road with the WordPress.com platform, if it crashed or closed and my content were to be lost began to haunt me.
+There were many reasons, but mostly the thought of something happening down the road with the WordPress.com platform, if it crashed or closed and my content was to be lost began to haunt me.
 Plus, there is so much more control and options when you own your own website.
 But don’t be fooled, there are a lot of headaches with being self-hosted, but I just keep learning as I go.

 - What genre/topic/theme do you blog about?
 Do you ever deviate from that theme?

-Like I mentioned before, my blog posts pertain to personal stories, articles about writing, news in the writing industry, book reviews, guest posts.
+Like I mentioned before, my blog posts pertaining to personal stories, articles about writing, news in the writing industry, book reviews, guest posts.
 I’m a nonfiction/memoir writer so all my own stories are true.
 Some of my articles are inspirational, some serious, and some humorous.
 I’m a mixed bag of thought.

 - How often do you blog per week or month?